One of my laments about Spain’s inability to resolve the Catalan independence crisis is that it complicates all other political issues in the region.

-The even more left-wing Popular Unity Candidacy (CUP) is also the most strident separatist party: it would secede from Spain tomorrow if it could.
+The even more left-wing Popular Unity Candidacy (CUP) is also the most strident separatist party: it would take Catalonia out of Spain tomorrow if it could.
 It has reliably backed governments of the Republicans and Together for Catalonia, but it has been fickle in its support for their policies.

 In 2016, the CUP forced the moderate Artur Mas to stand down as regional president.
 They accepted Carles Puigdemont as his successor, who the following year threw Catalonia into its worst political crisis since the return of democracy by holding an independence referendum over Spanish objections; heralding the outcome as a mandate to break away, even though unionists didn’t vote; and going into exile when Spain revoked Catalan home rule.

 In 2020, the anticapitalists refused to give the larger independence parties a majority for their spending plan.
-Catalonia in Common staved off the need for snap elections in the middle of the pandemic by voting for the budget.
+Catalonia in Common staved off the need for snap elections in the middle of the pandemic by giving their support.

-The same scenario is playing out this year: Catalonia in Common is willing the support the government’s 2022 budget while the CUP refuses to budge on its unreasonable demands.
+The same scenario is playing out this year: Catalonia in Common is willing to vote for the government’s 2022 budget while the CUP refuses to budge on its unreasonable demands.